chimbosonic/unbound-container/README.md

 This is a unbound OCI image built using https://github.com/NLnetLabs/unbound.

 This image has a fully setup unbound server that is configured for Recursive Resolution (It does not use any other DNS provider just the dns roots).
 It also blocks Ad and malware domains.
+Unbound will run unprivileged in the container and listen port 5353 for UDP and TCP.

 Base image is alpine:latest.